tbee/giwth/README.md

 # GiWTh ('giveth')
 A small library for structuring unit / integration tests written in Java, inspired by Cucumber / Gherkin.
-Usually an example explains more than a 1000 words, so let's start with that:
+Usually an example explains more than a thousand words, so let's start with that:

 ```java
 Scenario.of("Modify Vacation Hours", new MyContext())